-Question Answer Marks

-1(b)(iii) Economic factors: Children are an important part of the labour force (children needed to work on the land); Desire for sons (as an insurance policy in old age/ill health); Increase in food production (due to better farming methods); Better transportation system (to move doctors/food to where it is needed most); Cannot afford contraceptives.
+Question Answer Marks Question 1(b)(iii) Economic factors: Children are an important part of the labour force (children needed to work on the land); Desire for sons (as an insurance policy in old age/ill health); Increase in food production (due to better farming methods); Better transportation system (to move doctors/food to where it is needed most); Cannot afford contraceptives.
 Social factors: Early marriage/multiple marriages (increases the span for reproductivity); Limited acceptance of birth control/lack of family planning clinics/education about family planning; Religious beliefs (Allah gives Rizq/believe holy prophet wanted the nation to increase in size); Large families seen as a matter of pride/desire for large families; Low levels of literacy/lack of education (people are not educated about the pitfalls of large families/women are illiterate); Lack of contraceptives/access to contraceptives/knowledge of contraceptives; People living longer/higher life expectancy/ageing population.
-Political factors: Increased availability of healthcare/medical facilities, (e.g. vaccinations/more hospitals/numbers of doctors/ use of antibiotics/other life-saving drugs); Decrease in child mortality (due to improvements in the quality of medical facilities and/or access to them); Death rates have decreased (due to condern health facilities); Improvement in sanitation/water supply (reducing spread of diseases); Change in governments (hinders implementation of population welfare programmes to reduce population or other named disease//ue to modern health facilities); Improvement for antenes of Afghan refugees/more people moving to Pakistan from neighbouring countries/immigration Etc. 4
+Political factors: Increased availability of healthcare/medical facilities, (e.g. vaccinations/more hospitals/numbers of doctors/ use of antibiotics/other life-saving drugs); Decrease in child mortality (due to improvements in the quality of medical facilities and/or access to them); Death rates have decreased (due to control of diseases, e.g. malaria or other named disease/due to modern health facilities); Improvement in sanitation/water supply (reducing spread of diseases like typhoid/cholera or other named disease); Change in governments (hinders implementation of population welfare programmes to reduce population growth); The hosting of large numbers of Afghan refugees/more people moving to Pakistan from neighbouring countries/immigration Marks 4 Note: One mark for identification of appropriate idea and a further mark for development (in parentheses).
+Note: Max 2 marks if no development.
+2 @ 2 marks

-9 • • •

-Question Answer Marks 1(c)(i) Nomadic herdsmen/farming/nomadism/have to keep on moving/transhumance/need to move constantly/moves from high to lowland for winter and in summer move back; Herds/flocks of animals/taking care of animals/livestock/ sheep/goats/grazing/pasture/water.
-Note: Reserve 1 mark for type of farming a further mark is for description.
+Question Answer Marks 1(c)(i) Nomadic herdsmen/farming/nomadism/have to keep on moving/transhumance/need to move constantly/moves from high to lowland for winter and in summer move back; Herds/flocks of animals/taking care of animals/livestock/sheep/goats/grazing/pasture/water.
+2 Note: Reserve 1 mark for type of farming a further mark is for description.
 1 @ 2 marks 1(c)(ii) Kept singly for domestic use; Can be kept in urban areas/on the edge of urban areas; Kept in sheds/small yards; Need to remain in water/need large amounts of water/where water is available/need to be kept near water/near rivers/marshy land; Kept in canal/irrigated areas of Sindh/Punjab; Buffalo are kept in one place/settled livestock/requires a permanent settlement.
+1 @ 2 marks 2

 Question Answer Marks 1(d) Levels marking 6 Level 1 Simple point addressing any view (1).
 Simple points addressing any view (2).
-(1-2 marks) Level 2 Developed point(s) explaining one view (3).
+Level 2 Developed point(s) explaining one view (3).
 Developed point(s) explaining both views (4).
 No evaluation.
-(3-4 marks) Level 3 Developed points explaining both views.
-Evaluation giving clear one view or a named example (5).
+Level 3 Developed points explaining both views.
+Evaluation giving clear support to one view or a named example (5).
 Developed points explaining both views.
-Evaluation giving clear one view and a named example (6).
-Content Guide: Answers are likely to refer to: For livestock • Large multi-national farms • Bigger source of protein • Source of milk/ghee/meat • Sheep/goats can survive on marginal land Against livestock • Insufficient land for fodder crops • Inadequate storage facilities • Lack of grazing land • Overgrazing • Lack of funds • Unhygienic husbandry For food crops • More land can grow food for people • Well-developed irrigation • Multi-cropping • Access to fertilisers/pesticides, etc. Against food crops • Mismanagement • Overuse • Of water/seepage from canals • Over-cultivation
+Evaluation giving clear support to one view and a named example (6).
+Content Guide: Answers are likely to refer to: For livestock Large multi-national farms Bigger source of protein Source of milk/ghee/meat Sheep/goats can survive on marginal land Against livestock Insufficient land for fodder crops Inadequate storage facilities Lack of grazing land Overgrazing Lack of funds Unhygienic husbandry For food crops More land can grow food for people Well-developed irrigation Multi-cropping Access to fertilisers/pesticides, etc. Against food crops Mismanagement Overuse Of water/seepage from canals Over-cultivation ETC.